CS232-Labs/Lab3-Part1/Q2/README.md

 - Note that the naive approach of linearly iterating over the elements for each query won't pass all of the testcases due to this time constraint.

 **NOTE:**
 - Don't worry about the top lines in the output that are printed by SPIM itself.
-We will remove those lines in the output ourselves.
+We will take care of that.

 **SAMPLE INPUT**
 ```shell